alishahussain/team2/_posts/2023-11-27-progress-check.md

 - Tried to fix scaling issue, so removed header and head
 - Created outline for the binary memory game
 - Brainstormed specific features I wanted to include, and created an image on what I want the memory game to look like.
+- brainstormed more feature ideas fr each team member
+- figured out different binary topics to build around
+- assigned everyone roles for their games
+- started working on games, and preparing for first live review